DETAILED ACTION

 Therefore, taking the teachings of Wang and Zhang together as a whole, it would have been obvious to a PHOSITA before the effective filing date of the claimed invention to have modified the multi-task image processing prompt tuning model disclosed in Wang to include adding prompt information to input images and adjusting parameters of the prompt processing as disclosed in Zhang at least because doing so would allow for more fine-grain details in predictions and overcome the interference caused by low-quality in-context pairs that are not sufficient similar to query images, and also provide robustness against domain shift.
 See Zhang page 2592, section 5.

-Regarding claims 2, 8 and 14, with claim 2 as exemplary, Wang teaches wherein add corresponding prompt information to the N sample images based on the Y prompt modules comprises one of: changing pixel values of at least a portion of pixels in the N sample images; or, adding image areas around the N sample images to expand the N sample images (given that the claim recites limitations in the alternative, Wang teaches changing pixel values on pages 6833–6834 in that a mask is applied to the images used for training, thus removing and changing the pixel value information from the mask region (at least a portion)).
+Regarding claims 2, 8 and 14, with claim 2 as exemplary, Wang teaches wherein the adding the corresponding prompt information to the N sample images based on the Y prompt modules comprises one of: changing pixel values of at least a portion of pixels in the N sample images; or, adding image areas around the N sample images to expand the N sample images (given that the claim recites limitations in the alternative, Wang teaches changing pixel values on pages 6833–6834 in that a mask is applied to the images used for training, thus removing and changing the pixel value information from the mask region (at least a portion)).

-Regarding claims 3, 9 and 15, with claim 3 as exemplary, Wang teaches wherein an image processing task corresponding to an image processing module is image recognition (Wang page 6833, keypoint detection section, one of the prediction tasks handled by the disclosed model includes detecting object (such as humans) and localizing their detailed keypoints).
+Regarding claims 3, 9 and 15, with claim 3 as exemplary, Wang teaches wherein an image processing task corresponding to an image processing module of the M image processing modules is image recognition (Wang page 6833, keypoint detection section, one of the prediction tasks handled by the disclosed model includes detecting object (such as humans) and localizing their detailed keypoints).
 Wang does not explicitly teach, but Zhang teaches and prompt information corresponding to the image processing task is added to the N sample images by changing pixel values of outline of each object to be recognized in the N sample images (Zhang pages 2587–2588, fig. 3, and page 6837, fig. 4, sections 3.2, and 3.5, prompt enhancer adding perturbations to the in-context pair to a set of pixels around the edges of the image that are learnable to predict visual tokens in a vocabulary including animals like horse monkey and inanimate objects like broom (objects to be recognized)).

 Therefore, taking the teachings of Wang and Zhang together as a whole, it would have been obvious to a PHOSITA before the effective filing date of the claimed invention to have modified the multi-task image processing prompt tuning model disclosed in Wang to include the prompt information changing pixel values of the outline of objects as disclosed in Zhang at least because doing so would allow for more fine-grain details in predictions and overcome the interference caused by low-quality in-context pairs that are not sufficient similar to query images, and also provide robustness against domain shift.
 See Zhang page 2592, section 5.

-Regarding claims 4, 10, and 16, with claim 4 as exemplary, and deficiencies of Wang noted in square brackets [], Wang teaches wherein an image processing task corresponding to an image processing module is semantic segmentation (Wang page 6833, semantic segmentation section, one of the prediction tasks performed by the disclosed model includes semantic segmentation); and prompt information corresponding to the image processing task [is added to the N sample images] by changing pixel values of at least a portion of pixels [of each object to be segmented] in the N sample images (Wang page 6833, fig. 2 two pairs, an input sample comprised of the concatenation of two pairs of images is masked in patches (changing pixel values of at least a portion – the masked portion) and replaced by learnable token-vectors, where page 6836, section 4.3 teaches that in a prompt tuning step, the learnable tensors define the task prompt (prompt information), and pages 6832–6833, section 3.1 teaching that the learnable tensor is redefined for each task (related to each image processing task)).
+Regarding claims 4, 10, and 16, with claim 4 as exemplary, and deficiencies of Wang noted in square brackets [], Wang teaches wherein an image processing task corresponding to an image processing module of the M image processing modules is semantic segmentation (Wang page 6833, semantic segmentation section, one of the prediction tasks performed by the disclosed model includes semantic segmentation); and prompt information corresponding to the image processing task [is added to the N sample images] by changing pixel values of at least a portion of pixels [of each object to be segmented] in the N sample images (Wang page 6833, fig. 2 two pairs, an input sample comprised of the concatenation of two pairs of images is masked in patches (changing pixel values of at least a portion – the masked portion) and replaced by learnable token-vectors, where page 6836, section 4.3 teaches that in a prompt tuning step, the learnable tensors define the task prompt (prompt information), and pages 6832–6833, section 3.1 teaching that the learnable tensor is redefined for each task (related to each image processing task)).

 While Wang masks pixel values to indicate more prompting information, to the extent such masking is not explicitly “adding to the N sample images,” at least Zhang teaches “is added to the N sample images” (Zhang pages 2587–2588, figure 3, section 3.2 prompt enhancer adapts the input data by making a pixel-level perturbation (adding corresponding prompt information) to make learnable prompts as a task identifier).
 Zhang further teaches changing pixel values of each object to be segmented (Zhang pages 2587–2588, fig. 3, sections 3.2, and 3.5, prompt enhancer adding perturbations to the in-context pair to a set of pixels around the edges of the image that are learnable to predict visual tokens in a vocabulary (objects to be recognized)).